Yann21/easy-park/README.md

-# EasyParking
+# EasyPark
-Copyright © 2020 EasyParking Team
+Copyright © 2020 EasyPark Team

 A website that helps people find the nearest parking spot based on their location.